phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 }
 ```

 Notice that you have 'code insight' in the editor.
-That is because GraphQL has a schema and can also support introspection.
+That is because GraphQL has a schema and also support introspection.

-We can ask only the fields we are interested in, reducing the payload to be much smaller.
+We can ask only the fields we are interested in, making the payload to be much smaller.

 ![graphiql](/images/Supersonic_Subatomic_GraphQL/graphiql.png)